-This section of the report introduces the issue of GBV in Vanuatu and its intersection with SRH, and then reviews key policies and legislation relevant to this intersection between SRH and GBV.
-This should not be seen as an all-encompassing review of policy and legislation relevant to GBV, as the report does not consider in-depth issues such as access to justice, juvenile justice, sentencing and policing.
+This section of the report introduces the issue of gender-based violence in Vanuatu and its intersection with sexual and reproductive health, and then reviews key policies and legislation relevant to this intersection between SRH and GBV.
+This should not be seen as an all-encompassing review of policy and legislation relevant to GBV, as the report does not consider in depth issues such as access to justice, juvenile justice, sentencing and policing.